Preserve potatoes by using any of the following methods:

 6. Seal and Freeze.

-1. Scrub and wash the potatoes in the sink, skin on.
+1. Scrub and wash the potatoes in the sink, optionally w/skin on (nutritional benefit).

-2. Put potatoes (skin on) in a pan of water, bring to boil, simmer until tender (~15 mins.)
+2. Put potatoes in a pan of water, bring to boil, simmer until tender but NOT squishy (~15 mins.)

 3. Put potatoes in bowl to cool, and/or refrigerate overnight for easier slicing.

-4. Slice into 1/4 or 3/8-inch widths (slices, cubes, whatever) with skin on for added nutrients, and arrange on dehydrator trays without overlapping.
+4. Slice into 1/4 or 3/8-inch widths (slices, cubes, whatever) and arrange on dehydrator trays without overlapping.